Sugary Drinks: What’s the Hidden Price of Sweet Hydration?

 Keeping hydrated is important; your body needs more liquids in hot weather, so drinking to stay cool and healthy is critical to your wellbeing.
 However, not all beverages are made equal when it is a question of hydration, or dental health.

-When it comes to maintaining your family’s oral health, you know how important it is to
+When it comes to maintaining your family’s oral health, you know how important it is to avoid certain foods

 and to brush correctly and floss, but are you as mindful about the drinks they consume?